coquer/password-strength-checker/README.md

 Security Inspiration
 -------

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Jorge Y. C. Rodriguez at iam@jorge.one.
 All security vulnerabilities will be promptly addressed.

 License
 -------